 Designed for individuals and groups who are interested in working more effectively, more intelligently.
 Any modern team working within agile projects, in self-managed workspaces will want to increase their toolbox and awareness set.
 They participatory active learning style will make it an inspiring learning experience for staff members from any public or private organisation.
 Especially when active in the field of education or training you will find this training inspiring and different from academic routines.
 Managers, coaches, counsellors and Organisational Development professionals tend to love Action Learning and will benefit from this training.

-Dr. Markos Perrakis is a leadership development & process facilitator, psychologist, speaker, consultant and trainer of individuals and teams, founder and Managing Director of Fractality (www.fractality.gr) Organisational Development Services and ISO 9001:2008.
+Dr. Markos Perrakis is a leadership development & process facilitator, psychologist, speaker, consultant and trainer of individuals and teams, founder and Managing Director of the EU Adult training & Counseling Provider Fractality.
 He designs and implements EU projects in the fields of leadership development and strategic planning, and uses eclectic appreciative approaches in the public and private sector in order to promote effective communication, individual and collective process development.
-He specializes in coaching, supervision, human capital development, training and assessment.
-He is trained in Systemic Consultation, solution focused & cognitive behavioural approaches, methods of participatory design, Spiritual Intelligence, a certified provider of Vocational Guidance and Professional Orientation, utilizing psychometric assessments and coaching tools for teams and individuals in organizational, career and personality issues.
-He is representative of the Association of International Institution Supervision in Europe (ANSE), Scientific partner of the European Union of Small and Medium Enterprises (EUMU) in Greece, in the fields of Strategic Planning and Human Capital Development programmes.
+He specializes in coaching, supervision, human capital development, training and assessments.
+He holds a Ph.D. in Leadership Styles and their efficiency in organisations with publications in the fields of organizational psychology and counseling and a M.A. in clinical Psychology.
+He is trained in Systemic Consultation, solution focused & cognitive behavioural approaches, methods of participatory design, Spiritual Intelligence, a certified provider of Vocational Guidance and Professional Orientation, utilizing psychometric assessments and coaching tools for teams and individuals in organizational, career and personality issues and ISO 9001 Lead Auditor.
+He is representative of the Association of International Institution Supervision in Europe (ANSE), Member of International Intervision Groups, Scientific Assistant of SOL (Society of Organisational Learning), Scientific partner of the European Union of Small and Medium Enterprises (EUMU) in Greece, in the fields of Strategic Planning and Human Capital Development programmes.

 Rainer von Leoprechting grew up in Trier/Mosel, Germany.
 Inspired by Jean Monnet’s leadershio practice he worked within the European Commission from 1994-2012.
 After many different functions in management and strategy, he founded the in-house consulting service which he led until January 2012.
 Over his career in Brussels he introduced participatory and innovative methods like the Art of Hosting or Action Learning into the workings of the European institutions.